docker-library/ghost/README.md

 **What is Ghost?** — Ghost is an open source software that lets you create your website with a blog.
 See the [FAQ section](https://play-with-ghost.com/ghost-themes/faq/#what-is-ghost) for more details.

 **How to use this image** — To run Ghost in a Docker container, here is the setup we are using in production.
-Just execute `runup.sh` bash script and you are good to go.
+Just execute `./runup.sh`.

 **Git repo source** — [https://github.com/firepress-org/ghostfire](https://github.com/firepress-org/ghostfire)